fraterrisus/walkthroughs/bards-tale-1/walkthrough.md

 | Helm        | +1   | $50   |
 | Gauntlets   | +1   | $40   |

 Throw in a Staff ($20, 1–8 damage) for a weapon and that's an even $300 per person to get down to AC 4.
+High DX at creation time might help, but if you didn't generate a full $900 you're worse off.

-Scale Armor and a Tower Shield are another $210 on top, and even though I found a pretty big gap between AC 4 and AC 2 in terms of early-game survivability, where are you going to come up with that kind of cash?
+Now, upgrading to Scale Armor (+4) and a Tower Shield (+2) is another $210 per fighter.
+That helps a bunch: I've found there's a pretty big gap between AC 4 and AC 2 in terms of early-game survivability.
+But where are you going to come up with that kind of cash?
 Well, before you leave the Adventurers' Guild, consider a small cheat: create a few additional throwaway characters, steal their cash, and buy yourself another couple of points of AC.
-No one will miss Mr. A through Mr. F when you delete them, and you'll have a slightly more comfortable start to the game.
+No one will miss Mr. A through Mr. F when you delete them, and you'll have a more comfortable start to the game.

 Okay, now you're ready to leave the guild hall.
 First order of business is to learn your way around.
 Check out the [map of Skara Brae](00-skara-brae.png) and find the nearby points of interest: